7 Practical Ways to Manage Political Anxiety and Stress

 2. Practice Mindfulness and Breathing Techniques

 Mindfulness doesn’t have to mean meditating for hours.
-Simple breathing exercises or grounding techniques can work wonders when anxiety flares up.
-By bringing awareness to the present moment, mindfulness can help reduce election anxiety and anxiety over past or future outcomes.
+Simple breathing exercises or grounding techniques can work wonders when dealing with political anxiety flares up.
+By bringing awareness to the present moment, mindfulness can help reduce stress and anxiety over past or future outcomes.

 Try a 5-minute deep breathing exercise: inhale for four counts, hold for four, and exhale for six.
 Repeat a few times, and notice how your body responds.

-Explore mindfulness apps like Headspace or Calm, which offer short exercises that make it easy to bring mindfulness into your day.
+Explore mindfulness apps like UCLA Mindful App or Mindfulness Coach, which offer short exercises that make it easy to bring mindfulness into your day.

 Practice the 5-4-3-2-1 technique to ground yourself and bring you back to the present: name five things you can see, four things you can touch, three things you can hear, two things you can smell, and one thing you can taste.